euphoriadev/euphoria-vk-client/README.md

 # Euphoria Cleint for VK
-The Material design client for VK.
+The Open Source material design client for VK.
 Euphoria is app for social network Vkontakte on Android with a focus on speed.
 We try to make it as simple and convenient to use

 # Features